Have you ever asked your financial advisor how much you pay them each year? I’m curious what they said.

 It could be that your advisor is providing that much value to you and your plan, and I certainly hope that they are.
 I just hope that they clearly articulated the costs to you when you started working together!

 If you don’t know what you’re paying your advisor then it never hurts to ask.
-They should be able to send you a fee schedule (see mine here as an example).
+They should be able to send you a fee schedule (you can see ours in the FAQ on our Process page).

 Think it’s easy to tell the difference now?